boldbi/react-with-aspnet-core-sample/React/README.md

      ![dashboard view](https://github.com/boldbi/aspnet-core-sample/assets/91586758/7a9786ba-6dc1-4661-b8bb-3bad3d6dcc9a)

-  > **NOTE:** If you are using Node.js version 17.2 and 18.16, you can update the `package.json` file by adding the following line as a `script` within the `start` command.
+  > **NOTE:** If you are using Node.js version higher than v16.17, you can update the `package.json` file by adding the following line as a `script` within the `start` command.
 Make ensure that you replace the existing line with this updated script.<br/>
     "start": "react-scripts --openssl-legacy-provider start"

-Please refer to the [help documentation](https://help.boldbi.com/embedded-bi/javascript-based/samples/v3.3.40-or-later/react-core/#how-to-run-the-sample) to know how to run the sample.
+Please refer to the [help documentation](https://help.boldbi.com/embedding-options/embedding-sdk/samples/react-core/#how-to-run-the-sample) to know how to run the sample.

 ## Important notes